Student iPad Scheme – September 2026

 Why iPad?

-Our own research has led us to conclude that an iPad and stylus are the best tool to benefit Rosebery students and to supplement the Rosebery curriculum and compliment our existing teaching and learning strategies.
+Our own research has led us to conclude that an iPad and stylus are the best tool to benefit Rosebery students and to supplement the Rosebery curriculum and complement our existing teaching and learning strategies.
 Chromebooks, windows laptops, and other devices were considered, but none met our needs or vision more effectively, nor offered the same value for money for families.

 Please use the tabs below to access further information and guidance regarding the proposed scheme